Jef Van Damme

 Jef Van Damme (born 8 January 1979) has been a Member of the Parliament of the Brussels-Capital Region for the Socialistische Partij Anders since 7 June 2009.

 Born in Ghent, he was educated at the University of Antwerp, Université catholique de Louvain and King's College London (MA European Studies, 2003).

-In 2017, Van Damme caused controversy when he shouted over and interrupted a speech being made by fellow member of the Brussels Parliament and Vlaams Belang politician Dominiek Lootens-Stael.
+In 2017, Van Damme caused controversy when he shouted at fellow member of the Brussels Parliament and Vlaams Belang politician Dominiek Lootens-Stael, who repeatedly interrupted his speech during a session.